Dental Crowns Vs. Veneers: Which Is Right For Your Smile Goals?

 Crowns

-Crowns are full-coverage “caps” that encase the entire tooth above the gumline.
-They restore strength after a large cavity, fracture, or root canal, and they can also improve appearance.
-Because crowns distribute chewing forces, they’re ideal when a tooth needs reinforcement as well as cosmetic enhancement.
+Crowns are full-coverage caps that encase the entire tooth above the gumline.
+They restore strength after a large cavity, fracture, or root canal, and can also improve appearance.

 When Dentists Recommend One Over The Other

-• Choose veneers when your teeth are otherwise healthy but you want to correct color, close small gaps, even out shapes, or create a more uniform smile line.
+• Choose veneers when your teeth are otherwise healthy but you want to correct color, close small gaps, or create a more uniform smile line.

-• Choose crowns when a tooth is structurally compromised—large fillings, cracks, heavy wear, or after root canal therapy—where durability is as important as looks.
+• Choose crowns when a tooth is structurally compromised—large fillings, cracks, heavy wear, or after root canal therapy.

 Durability And Maintenance

-With good care, porcelain veneers and crowns commonly last a decade or longer; many last well beyond that.
+With good care, porcelain veneers and crowns commonly last a decade or longer.
 Avoid chewing ice or hard objects, wear a nightguard if you clench or grind, and maintain excellent home care plus regular cleanings.
-If you’re active in sports, a custom mouthguard is smart insurance.